 What are the best exercises for easing back pain?

 In the “old days”, bed rest was the standard prescription for back pain.
 Images of people laying in traction in hospital beds come to mind.
 We’ve come a long way since then.
-In fact, the latest research supports that bed rest and lack of motion slows down the recovery process.
-I will describe some does and don’ts when it comes to back pain exercises.
+In fact, the latest research supports that bed rest and lack of motion slow down the recovery process.
+I will describe some do’s and don’ts when it comes to back pain exercises.

 Knee Pulls: While lying flat on your back, pull your right knee straight up towards your right shoulder.
 Hold it in place with your hands for 30 seconds then switch legs.
 Repeat a few times a day.
 This flexed position takes pressure off the rear joints in the lower back.
 It is a great stretch for tightened lower back muscles and ligaments.

 Additional Recommendation: In conjunction with the above exercises, apply ice to the lower back.
 Ice is best for most acute type pain.
 It has been proven to be a more effective pain blocker than heat in most cases where injury or inflammation is involved.
 Heat is more often used for chronic, non-inflammatory conditions such as arthritic degeneration.
 Ice should be applied as close to the skin as possible, but not directly on the skin.
 Twenty minutes works best to penetrate the tissue and have a pain-relieving effect.

 What are the best exercises for preventing back pain?

 Stretching and core strengthening exercises are great for preventing back pain.
 The foundation of the strength of your body is your “core” region, the area located around your lower back and abdomen.
 Keep this area strong and flexible by doing core strengthening exercises such as planks.
 Always use good form.
 As you begin to fatigue, pay close attention to your form.
 If your hips start to sag downward, stop this exercise.